brunosan/impactscience-book/docs/nuts.md

 ---
 layout: default
-title: From numbers in the computer screen to mud on your toes
+title: What Bhutan Nuts and NASA Rockets have in Common
 parent: Introduction
 nav_order: 5
 ---